FAQs 2024-08-06T14:54:42+08:00

 Will I still have power during a black-out?

-There are options available to keep power running in a home during black-outs, such as UPS systems with battery and/or diesel/petrol generators as back-up.
+There are options available to keep power running in a home during blackouts, such as UPS systems with battery and/or diesel/petrol generators as back-up.
 These systems are generally costly but are rapidly coming down in price.

 Can you install panels anywhere?